 We didn’t run into any complications when downloading the Sony Connect software using the CD-ROM that was included.
 Sony Connect is a lot like iTunes in appearance and aesthetics, and it only took two clicks for our connected reader to receive books — although if you have a Mac, you’ll need to drag and drop the files yourself.

-Reading – Sony PRS 505 Review
+Reading content for Sony PRS 505

 With the Reader Scrolling through pages on the Reader took less than a second; while not immediate it was pretty close.
-The Magnify tool was very useful at changing the text size.
-There was no need to maneuver back and forth, because words would expand along with the page so the larger you make it, the more pages the book will have overall.
+The Magnify tool was very useful in changing the text size.
+There was no need to maneuver back and forth because words would expand along with the page so the larger you make it, the more pages the book will have overall.
 We appreciate that the text formatted itself; this prevents you from needing to scroll all over the page.

-Sony PRS 505 is great for those individuals who prefer not to stare straight at the page when reading, as it has fabulous viewing angles.
+Sony eReader PRS 505 is great for those individuals who prefer not to stare straight at the page when reading, as it has fabulous viewing angles.
 You have the option of looking at the display in either landscape or portrait mode.

 E-Ink technology involves microcapsules containing white and black particles that move in response to electricity.
 This supports this eReader in using very little power while maintaining a clear image onscreen.
 Sony promises a life expectancy of approximately 7,500 page views on a single charge.

-Thanks for visiting us.
-Did you liked our Sony PRS 505 Review Reader ?
+Negatives for Sony PRS 505 Reader

 The device has access to a large selection of ebooks but more often the list doesn’t always come up with the correct titles.
 Contains a very small selection of professional, textbooks, or academic ebooks.
 Its ability to read PDFs is a plus, however, you can’t browse the contents since you have no functionality to zoom in on it.
 So, it’s more useful for storage than for reading.